tommysr/TrackFlow/README.md

-# Logistics Management System
+# Peer-to-Peer Shipping Platform

 ## Overview
-A comprehensive logistics management system built with NestJS and SvelteKit, providing robust APIs for managing shipments, carriers, routes, and real-time tracking.
-The system features advanced route optimization, real-time GPS tracking, automated notifications, and integration with Internet Computer (IC) for decentralized authentication and data storage.
+A decentralized shipping platform that connects individual shippers with independent carriers.
+The platform enables anyone to ship items by creating shipments and allows independent carriers to bid on and fulfill these deliveries.
+Built with NestJS and SvelteKit, it features real-time tracking, secure payments through Internet Computer (IC), and a trust system based on carrier deposits.

+Key aspects:
+- Individuals can create and pay for shipments
+- Independent carriers can earn by delivering packages
+- Deposit-based trust system for carriers
+- Real-time tracking for all parties
+- Decentralized payment and authentication
+- Route optimization for efficient deliveries

 ## Architecture